iviruet/Eat-Da-Burger/README.md

 # Eat-Da-Burger

- a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate HTML
+  - a burger logger using MySQL, Node, Express, Handlebars and a homemade ORM.
+It is made following the MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate HTML.

+  # Deployed URL